Church of the Larger Fellowship: History

-Church-on-Loan program
+Community Resources

-The CLF Church-on-Loan program provides worship and program materials to small, mostly lay-led UU congregations that enroll in the program.
+The CLF "Church-on-Loan" program provides worship and program materials to families and small, mostly lay-led UU congregations.

 Church of the Younger Fellowship

-In 2005, the Church of the Younger Fellowship (CYF) was established and run by young adults to help connect Unitarian Universalists (ages 18-35).
+In 2005, the Church of the Younger Fellowship (CYF) was established and run by young adults to help connect Unitarian Universalists ages 18-35, but has since gone defunct.

 Military Ministry

 The CLF Military Ministry is the newest outreach program for the CLF.
 Working with UU military chaplains and chaplain candidates, and with the support of the UU Funding Program's Fund for Unitarian Universalism, the CLF created a new website by and for UUs in the military.

 Prisoner Ministry

 The CLF Ministries to prisoner members provides a Unitarian Universalist church home for incarcerated UUs.

 Letter-Writing Ministry

 CLF's Letter-Writing Ministry matches CLF prisoner-members with non-incarcerated Unitarian Universalists to exchange letters.